Noise-Aware Speech Separation with Contrastive Learning: NASS Method

 \subsubsection{Contrastive Loss}

-From the perspective of mutual information, query examples should be similar to corresponding positive examples but dissimilar to all negative examples, which provides an $M + 1$ classification problem.
-By calculating their cosine similarities and optimizing the cross-entropy loss, the mutual information between predicted speech and noise would be minimized, thus suppressing the noise from separated speech.
-The contrastive loss is conducted from each of $C$ human speakers, which can be formulated as:
+From a perspective of mutual information\cite{belghazi2018mutual}, query example should be similar to corresponding positive example while different to all negative examples, which provides an $M + 1$ classification.
+Through gradient passing, separator will learn to minimize the mutual information between query and negative examples, thus suppressing the noise from separated speech.
+Contrastive loss is conducted from each of $C$ speakers by calculating the cosine similarity and optimizing the cross-entropy loss, which can be formulated as:

-where $\tau$ denotes the temperature parameter\cite{wu2018unsupervised}, and is set to 0.07 in this work.
+where ``$\cdot$" denotes the computation of cosine similarity, $\tau$ denotes the temperature parameter, which is set to 0.07.